senbet22/ctrl-studio/README.md

 ## Project Overview

-The Shadow from Ringholt is a single-player, story-driven game developed by CTRL-Studio.
+The Shadow from Ringholt is a story-driven game developed by CTRL-Studio.

 This website serves as a platform to: